 Possible solutions discussion at MPEF#139

-For tasks and workflows, stream_id is used to bind the port-name to input/output
+For tasks and workflows, stream_id is used to bind the port-name to input/output.

-The name item in bind is optional and carries a logical name for the input/output discriptor.
+The name item in bind is optional and carries a logical name for the input/output descriptor.

-The input or output descriptor does not have the actual ports in a function descriptor and they are filled when a task is instantiated.
+The input or output descriptor does not have the actual ports in a function descriptor, and they are filled when a task is instantiated.

 We don't have agreement on how port names are mapped to the input/out descriptors in functions.
 Two different options: